lkrryba/reading-journal/README.md

 26. 🔥 **Wide Sargasso Sea** by Jean Rhys ~ Postcolonial prequel to Jane Eyre telling the story of the mad woman in the attic
 27. 💪 **Taking Back My Power** by Georgia Harrison ~ Reality star's courageous fight for justice after revenge porn betrayal, changing UK law for image-based abuse victims
 28. 🍻 **Slags** by Emma Jane Unsworth ~ Two sisters embark on a whisky-fueled Scottish road trip, confronting 90s teenage trauma and the long shadow of who they used to be
 29. 🕶️ (🎧) **A Hymn to Life** by Gisèle Pelicot ~ Courageous memoir of survival and defiance after discovering her husband drugged and orchestrated her abuse for a decade
+30. 🙌 (🎧) **The Let Them Theory** by Mel Robbins ~ Stop trying to control everyone and everything.
+Focus on yourself and find freedom in two simple words.
+31. ⚖️ **The Fall** by Albert Camus ~ A former Parisian lawyer's confessional monologue in an Amsterdam bar, exploring guilt, judgment, and moral hypocrisy
 ---

 ## 2025